tea-z/anisble-vagrant/README.md

 ## Overview

-It will create 1 vagrant with HAProxy, 2 with nginx, php-fpm, redis and MySQL
+It will create 1 vagrant VM with HAProxy, 2 VMs with nginx, php-fpm, redis and MySQL
 You can customize predefined private IPs in the Vagrantfile.
 Tested on CentOS 7.4.